Tiendil/feeds.fun/changes/unreleased.md

     - The configuration of LLM models was moved to a separate file; see README.md for actual details.
     - You can configure multiple LLM tag processors with different parameters, including prompts, API keys, etc.
     - Token usage tracking has been replaced with cost tracking.
 User settings will convert automatically.
+- Collections refactored.
+Now, they are configurable and empty by default.
+You can specify the path to the directory with collections configuration in `FFUN_FEEDS_COLLECTIONS_COLLECTION_CONFIGS`.
+An example of configuration can be found in the `./feeds_collections/collections`